backdrop/backdrop-issues/procedures/issue-template--release--major.md

 - [ ] Tag for release, and push tag to GitHub (assign to quicksketch / serundeputy)
 - [ ] Revert version number back (assign to quicksketch / serundeputy)
 - [ ] Create release notes on GitHub (assign to serundeputy / quicksketch / jenlampton)
-  - [ ] Double check if any changes were made to files outside the `core` directory
 - [ ] Unpublish preview release on backdropcms.org (assign to serundeputy / quicksketch / jenlampton)
 - [ ] Update the front page download link on b.org (assign to serundeputy / quicksketch / jenlampton / klonos)
 - [ ] Tweet that a new release is out (assign to quicksketch / jenlampton / jimbirch)